AlexMercedCoder/tutorialblog/content/blog/graphql/index.md

 ## What is GraphQL?

-GraphQL is alternative method of creating APIs created by Facebook.
-GraphQL takes the approach that of instead of having several different "endpoint" URLs that retrieve pre-determined data that instead...
+GraphQL is an alternative method for creating APIs created by Facebook.
+GraphQL takes the approach that instead of having several different "endpoint" URLs that retrieve pre-determined data...

 - You have one URL
 - Instead of endpoints you have queries (get info) and mutations (alter info)